18F/join.tts.gsa.gov/pages/positions/infrastructure-optimization-specialist.md

 - Leading cloud adoption projects or initiatives that use legacy infrastructure configurations
 - Leading cloud adoption projects or initiatives that require data migrations strategies
 - Leading cloud adoption projects or initiatives that use Virtualization technologies
-- Leading cloud adoption projects or initiatives that use Containerization technologie
+- Leading cloud adoption projects or initiatives that use Containerization technologies

 {% else %}